 Looking for other delicious places to eat on Oahu?
 Check out my Ultimate Oahu Foodie Guide for my full list of our favorite restaurants all over the island.
 If you’re traveling to Maui, Kauai or Big Island, I’ve got foodie guides for those islands as well.
-My Grandma’s side of the family (my Chinese side) was born and raised here on Oahu and I’ve lived on the island for 11 years cumulatively.
 I work as a concierge for Expedia Local Expert (Expedia.com’s activities division), so if you have any questions about traveling to Hawaii, I would be happy to help!
 I love sharing this beautiful island with visitors, especially when it comes to food. 😉

 The main complex in Kaka’ako where several retail and food merchants reside, is called SALT at Our Kaka’ako.
 Salt got its name because many years ago, Hawaiians used the region for fishpond farming and salt making.
 While there are many other establishments around the Kaka’ako area, the SALT complex is the main draw for visitors and locals alike.